-- Windows (in order of preference, DirectX being the best solution):
+- Windows (in order of preference, DirectShow being the best solution):

 - JDS (Java Direct Show)

-- -Java Microsoft Media Foundation (.mp4, .m4a, .m4v(win &only), .wmv, .wma, .asf)
+- -Java Microsoft Media Foundation (.mp4, .m4a, .m4v (win 7 and higher), .wmv, .wma, .asf)

-- DirectX/DirectShow (Windows Media Player)

 - QuickTime

 - JMF (Java Media Framework)

 - MacOS (in order of preference):

 - QuickTime using the Cocoa Framework (QTKit)

 - QuickTime using QuickTime for Java

+- Linux (in order of preference):

+- JVLC (Java wrapper for VLC Player)

-- Linux: JMF (Java Media Framework)
+- JMF (Java Media Framework)

-- For \.mov files (i.e., Cinepak-Quicktime-Movies) it is important that these are self-contained files, i.e., the video information needs to be contained within the \.mov file itself.
+- For .mov files (i.e., Cinepak-Quicktime-Movies) it is important that these are self-contained files, i.e., the video information needs to be contained within the .mov file itself.
 If this is not the case, ELAN will not be able to display the file. - Unlike other media files, the playback rate of Windows Media Audio (WMA) files cannot be altered. - 2.
-One annotation file: - an annotation file created by ELAN ( \ .eaf , "EUDICO Annotation Format") - or an imported annotation file. - The following formats can be imported: 17
+One annotation file: - an annotation file created by ELAN ( .eaf , "EUDICO Annotation Format") - or an imported annotation file.
+See the Section 1.4.2 section for the supported formats.